Updated on March 7th, 2023 by Nikolaos Sismanis

 Life science companies primarily include biotechnology, medical devices, and specialty pharmaceuticals.

 A breakdown of Horizon’s portfolio is as follows:

 Source: Investor Presentation

-The portfolio is heavily weighted in the technology group, but even within that group, industries are highly diversified.
+The portfolio is heavily weighted in the life science and technology groups, but even within those groups, industries are highly diversified.

 In addition, the company has a favorable mix of stable and growing companies, respectively, in its portfolio to provide a mix of growth and safety in its lending.